A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Details of individual events

-SN\,2020ikq was discovered by ATLAS on 2020 April 28 and reported to the TNS the same day \citep{Tonry2020_ZTF20aaxhzhc}.
-The first ZTF detection was on April 29 at $g=18.42\pm0.08\,$mag in public-survey data.
-It was saved the same day by a scanner as part of the BTS and CLU surveys.
+SN\,2020ikq was discovered by ATLAS and reported to the TNS on 2020 April 28 \citep{Tonry2020_ZTF20aaxhzhc}.
+It was first detected by ZTF and saved by a scanner on April 29 at $g=18.42\pm0.08\,$mag in public-survey data, as part of BTS and CLU.
 SN\,2020ikq was classified as a Type~IIb SN by the NOT on 2020 May 15 \citep{Angus2020}.

-\subsection{SN\,2020jmb / ZTF20aayrobw / ATLAS20lwn}
+\subsection{SN2020jmb / ZTF20aayrobw / ATLAS20lwn}

 SN\,2020jmb was first detected on 2020 May 08 at $g=19.52\pm0.21\,$mag in the Caltech one-day cadence survey.
 The source was saved by alert-stream scanners on 2020 May 10 as part of a search for rapidly evolving transients, and separately as part of the CLU experiment due to its proximity to a galaxy at $z=0.032$ (the transient later proved unassociated).
-It was reported to TNS as part of CLU \citep{De2020_ZTF20aayrobw}.
+It was reported to TNS as part of CLU \citep{De2020_ZTF20aayrobw_ZTF20aazchcq}.
 The source was saved as part of BTS on 2020 May 11, when it exceeded the 19th magnitude threshold in an image obtained as part of the public survey ($g=18.56\pm0.07\,$mag).
 A spectrum was obtained with the SEDM on 2020 May 11 under the CLU program, which showed no distinct features.
 Additional spectra were obtained with the LT on May 16 and the SEDM on May 23, neither of which showed distinct features.
 Finally, a spectrum was obtained on May 27 with DBSP on the P200 for the rapidly evolving transients program, which showed a prominent H$\alpha$ feature and narrow emission lines from the host galaxy consistent with $z=0.061$, leading to the classification as a Type~II SN \citep{Dahiwale2020_ZTF20aayrobw}.

-\subsection{SN\,2020jji / ZTF20aazchcq / ATLAS20mfw / PS20czx}
+\subsection{SN2020jji / ZTF20aazchcq / ATLAS20mfw / PS20czx}

 SN\,2020jji was first detected in the ZTF public survey on 2020 May 1 at $r=20.53\pm0.30\,$mag.
-It was saved on May 10 as part of the AMPEL and CLU filters, and reported to TNS that day \citep{De2020_ZTF20aazchcq}.
+It was saved on May 10 as part of the AMPEL and CLU filters, and reported to TNS that day \citep{De2020_ZTF20aayrobw_ZTF20aazchcq}.
 It received a follow-up spectrum by the SEDM that night, which was inconclusive.
 On May 16 it was saved by a scanner as part of the fast transients program, and received a DBSP spectrum as part of that effort.
 The DBSP spectrum showed a Type~IIn classification.

-\subsection{AT\,2020kfw / ZTF20ababxjv / ATLAS20nfg}
+\subsection{AT2020kfw / ZTF20ababxjv / ATLAS20nfg}

 AT\,2020kfw was first detected by ZTF on 2020 May 17 at $r=20.53\pm0.20\,$mag in an image obtained as part of the public survey, and reported to TNS by ALeRCE \citep{Forster2020_ZTF20ababxjv}.
 It was detected later that night in the 1DC survey.
 On May 23 it had peaked and started fading, and as a result passed a filter for fast transients.
 The resulting DBSP spectrum was of low quality and not conclusive.